April 28, 2020

 The homeowners association fee (HOA) is a selling home cost only when the property for sale is located in a place or neighborhood that requires this fee.

 Sometimes a house for sale has an HOA link on record.
-This makes a little bit slower the sale process when the sale is through a real estate agent.
-If we purchase the same house, the processing time will remind the same.
+This makes the sale process a little bit slower when it is through a real estate agent.
+If we purchase the same house, the processing time will remain.
 We will take care of any HOA costs.

 Selling a property involves hiring a real estate agent.
-Condition the house for sale, which means, pay for major or minor repairs, cleaning interior and exterior, pay for ads, organizing your time to receive potential buyers in your house.
-Be willing to wait for 90 to 180 days for your home to be sold.
+Condition the house for sale, which means paying for major or minor repairs, cleaning the interior and exterior, paying for ads, and organizing your time to receive potential buyers in your house.
+Be willing to wait 90 to 180 days for your home to be sold.

 During the COVID-19 pandemic, it is more difficult to put a house for sale in the traditional market.
-Many people fear getting contagious by the virus, so they prefer no to shop and some homeowners prefer no to sell.
+Many people fear getting contagious by the virus, so they prefer not to shop, and some homeowners prefer not to sell.

 The coronavirus epidemic has changed the way we live and work.
-All of us must prevent spreading the virus.
-In Better Off Home Buyers, we follow the CDC recommendations of wearing a face mask and keep social distancing.
-We in most cases, use technology to contact, having a conference, and meeting our clients.
+All of us must prevent the spreading of the virus.
+In Better Off Home Buyers, we follow the CDC recommendations of wearing a face mask and keeping social distancing.
+We, in most cases, use technology to contact, have a conference, and meet our clients.

-The house selling process is not cheap.
+The house-selling process is not cheap.
 There are many costs related to it.
-The average cost of selling a house in Portland, Oregon is about $55,000.
+The average price of selling a house in Portland, Oregon, is about $55,000.
 But if you need to sell your house, the cost may be higher if you hire a real estate agent.

 Selling your house to Better Off Home Buyers will save you time and money.
-The costs and time a homeowner expend on selling a property are minimized greatly when we buy his property.
+When we buy his property, the costs and time a homeowner spends on selling a property are significantly minimized.
 Our buying homes process is fast.
-It takes about 7 days to close.
+It takes about seven days to close.